sambaas/xrloader/README.md

 ### Local Testing

 For local development on Quest 3:
+1. Install dependencies: `npm install`
+2. Start development server: `npm run dev`
-1. Enable Developer Mode on your Quest 3
+3. Enable Developer Mode on your Quest 3 (if needed)
-2. Use HTTPS (required for WebXR)
+4. Use HTTPS (required for WebXR) - consider using ngrok for tunneling
-3. Connect via local network or use ngrok/similar tunneling service
+5. Connect via local network using your machine's IP address and port 1234

 ### Deploying to GitHub Pages